 What is undergraduate study?

-Undergraduate study usually refers to university study at bachelor degree level (although it can also refer to associate degrees and higher education diplomas).
+Undergraduate study usually refers to study at bachelor degree level.
+It can also refer to associate degrees and higher education diplomas.

-An undergraduate is normally someone who has not yet received their first degree, though it is possible to complete more than one undergraduate degree, even after you have graduated.
+An undergraduate student is someone who has not yet received their first degree.
+It is possible to complete more than one undergraduate degree though.

 When to apply

 Applications open in early August before the year of admission.

 You can apply for courses that start at different times of the year in your application.
 Your application remains valid for the whole admissions period.